I’m in high school, and I’m completing credit through a dual program (such as Running Start). Am I considered a transfer student?

 If you are planning to complete the Associate of Arts prior to high school graduation, it is recommended that you follow the advice of your academic advisor at your current college.

-If you are not planning to complete the full AA degree or you have questions about which courses will transfer well into your program, contact the transfer specialist for personalized support.
-(Find her contact info at the bottom of this page.)
+If you are not planning to complete the full AA degree or you have questions about which courses will transfer well into your program, contact our admissions department for personalized support.

 We do have transfer guides for many community colleges, and many students find it helpful to consult the guide for their community college when planning their courses.
 Check out our Community College Transfer Guides for more info.